 Knecht Ruprecht

-Knecht Ruprecht is more common across Germany than Krampus.
+The story of Knecht Ruprecht is more common across Germany than Krampus.
 While written stories linking him to St Nicholas first appeared in the 17th century, tales of Knecht Ruprecht go back to the Middle Ages.
 (Oddly, Ruprecht is another word for Devil.)
 Stories about him vary.
 Some think he was a wild foundling raised by St Nicholas to be a manservant.
-Other stories, described in “Deutsche Mythologie” (German Folklore), Jakob Grimm claim his origin is that of a House Sprite or House Elf, who keeps balance.
-Either way, he wears a black or brown robe with a hood, and often has small bells at his waist to announce his arrival.
-His face is dirty from the soot he collects as he goes down chimneys (wondering if this was “borrowed” by the American Santa Claus”?)
-Some say he carries a bag of coal and walks with a long staff because of a limp from a childhood injury.
+Another story, described in “Deutsche Mythologie” (German Folklore), Jakob Grimm claims his origin is that of a House Sprite or House Elf, who keeps balance in the home.

 Albärt, CC BY-SA 3.0, via Wikimedia Commons